awsdocs/aws-xray-developer-guide/doc-source/security_iam_service-with-iam.md

 To [use the X\-Ray console](xray-console.md) to view service maps and segments, you only need read permissions\.
 To enable console access, add the `AWSXrayReadOnlyAccess` [managed policy](security_iam_id-based-policy-examples.md#xray-permissions-managedpolicies) to your IAM user\.

-For [local development and testing](#xray-permissions-local), create an IAM user with read and write permissions\.
-Generate access keys for the user and store them in the standard AWS SDK location\.
+For [local development and testing](#xray-permissions-local), create an IAM role with read and write permissions\.
+[Assume the role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use.html) and store temporary credentials for the role\.
 You can use these credentials with the X\-Ray daemon, the AWS CLI, and the AWS SDK\.
+See [using temporary security credentials with the AWS CLI](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html#using-temp-creds-sdk-cli) for more information\.

 To [deploy your instrumented app to AWS](#xray-permissions-aws), create an IAM role with write permissions and assign it to the resources running your application\. `AWSXRayDaemonWriteAccess` includes permission to upload traces, and some read permissions as well to support the use of [sampling rules](xray-console-sampling.md)\.